 The bride finally arrives wearing her fancy dress and that is the moment when the groom sees her for the first time that day.
-In Croatia, seeing the bride before the wedding is not considered bad luck.
+In Croatia, seeing the bride before the wedding is considered bad luck.
 Tamburaši continue to play and people hang out and have fun.

 The bride’s family also prepares something to eat and drink.
-The home is decorated with flowers, balloons and other wedding decorations.
+The home is decorated with flowers, balloons, and other wedding decorations.
 There is also a tradition that bridesmaids stick a small branch of rosemary to every guest’s clothes but sometimes they are given as bracelets instead.

 People mostly get married at the church as most Croatians are Catholics (more than 90%).
 The church is usually decorated with flowers and other wedding decorations.
 The wedding ceremony lasts for approximately 40 minutes, during which the guests are quiet and concentrated on the ceremony.

 It is a trend to throw flowers or bursting bubbles at the married couple.
 A professional photographer takes a bunch of photos in front of the church and people hang out for a while.

-People mostly like to throw the wedding party at restaurant with a fancy atmosphere or at a reception hall.
+People mostly like to throw the wedding party at a restaurant with a fancy atmosphere or at a reception hall.
 Live music is inevitable and newlyweds usually arrange a band, which plays until the early morning.